cs3157/recitations/recitation-5.md

   therefore fair game.
 - Stack and Heap allocation.
 Make sure you know how to use malloc and free.
 Try to determine if there are memory leaks in some sample code.
-- libmylist.a.
+- mylist / libmylist.a.
 Make sure you understand how the linked list is supposed to function
+- MdbRec.
+Make sure you understand how an MdbRec is laid out in memory, and how the Mdb program structures a linked list of MdbRecs.
 - Makefiles and git.
 These questions are always fair game as well.
 You've been using makefiles and git long enough that you should know what tracked, untracked, staged, and modified mean in the context of git.
 You should also